TY-Cheng/LoG-IV/README.md

 - Surface reconstruction, forecasting, and missing-quote robustness tasks.
 - Liquidity-aware message passing, heteroscedastic reliability modeling, and decoded-price surface diagnostics.
-- Japan option/equity transfer or OOD tests using J-Quants and public data where field coverage is strong enough.
+- Japan option or equity evaluations using J-Quants and public data where field coverage is sufficient.

-Japan is an OOD and transfer domain, not the single point of failure.
-If Japanese listed-option data are too sparse for full option-graph transfer, the fallback is to use Japanese equity realized-volatility or sector tail-risk targets as downstream OOD tests.
+Japan is an out-of-distribution evaluation setting, not the main empirical claim.
+If Japanese listed-option data are too sparse for option-graph transfer, the fallback is to use Japanese equity realized-volatility or sector tail-risk targets as downstream representation tests.

 ## Repository Status

-Current status: expanded U.S./Japan silver data gates pass, the fixed-split masked-reconstruction benchmark protocol runs, and the latest benchmark smoke is still diagnostic rather than paper evidence.
+Current status: expanded U.S. and Japan silver data gates pass, the fixed-split masked-reconstruction benchmark protocol runs, and the latest A1 stratified benchmark is a preliminary multi-seed result rather than final paper evidence.

 Implemented now:

 - LoG-IV project metadata and docs front door.
 - Source, environment, graph, data, and benchmark protocol contracts.
 - Minimal Python package under `src/log_iv`.
-- A typed option-quote schema and toy graph builder.
+- A typed option-quote schema and graph builder.
 - Credential-safe Massive and J-Quants source probes.
 - Canonical `OptionQuote` adapters for Massive snapshots and J-Quants option rows.
 - Liquidity-aware graph construction with input-order node IDs and bidirectional strike/maturity edges.
 - Default ML dependency gate for `torch` and `torch-geometric`.
-- Engineering-smoke synthetic training artifacts under `reports/runs/`.
+- Synthetic training artifacts under `reports/runs/` for engineering checks.
 - First real-data matrix artifacts under `reports/runs/`, including full validation/test predictions, baseline summaries, normalized price diagnostics, and post-run no-arbitrage diagnostics.
-- A silver-table U.S. to Japan OOD smoke runner with no synthetic fallback.
+- A silver-table U.S. to Japan out-of-distribution evaluation path with no synthetic fallback.
 - Fixed-split `benchmark-protocol` for masked reconstruction with temporal, ticker-holdout, and combined split modes.
 - Train-only baselines for benchmark artifacts; the old leave-one-out baselines